xmatters/xm-labs-LogicMonitor-Integration/README.md

 # How it works
-Integrating xMatters with your other tools allows you to automatically transfer key LogicMonitor alert data throughout your systems and drive workflows forward.
-Notifications and collaboration invites embedded with LogicMonitor insights allow your resolution teams to take immediate action.
+Integrating xMatters with LogicMonitor allows you to automatically transfer key LogicMonitor alert data to xMatters alerts and drive workflows forward.

 You can configure any alert rule in LogicMonitor to use the xMatters integration.
 When such a rule fires, it will trigger an API call into the xMatters Inbound Integration specified by this integration.
 The integration script then parses out the payload and builds an event and passes that to xMatters.